Massachusetts Route 62: Route description

 Route 62 continues northeastward into Bedford, where it shares a three-way concurrency with Routes 4 and 225, passing the historic Fitch Tavern before splitting from those roads.
-It then has a junction with U. S. Route 3 at Exit 73 (formerly 26) before entering Burlington.
+It then has a junction with U. S. Route 3 at Exit 73 before entering Burlington.
 It crosses the old Middlesex Turnpike before arcing northward to meet Route 3A just south of the Billerica town line.
 It becomes concurrent with Route 3A southward for half a mile before turning northward, heading into the town of Wilmington.
 In Wilmington it crosses Routes 38 and 129 just south of the Wilmington Station along the Lowell Line of the MBTA Commuter Rail line.
-It then has a junction with Interstate 93 at Exit 34 (formerly 40) just east of Route 62's intersection with the southern end of Route 125.
+It then has a junction with Interstate 93 at Exit 34 just east of Route 62's intersection with the southern end of Route 125.
 After crossing I-93, Route 62 heads eastward into North Reading.
 It shares a quarter-mile long concurrency with Route 28 before continuing eastward into Essex County and the town of Middleton.

 In Middleton, Route 62 heads north one final time, sharing a short wrong-way concurrency with Route 114 before turning eastward, crossing the Ipswich River before finally turning southeastward into the town of Danvers.
 In Danvers, the route has consecutive interchanges with U.S. Route 1 (along the Newburyport Turnpike) and I-95, just north of the former Danvers State Hospital site.
-It continues eastward, crossing Route 35 and Route 128 (at Exit 43, formerly exit 22) before entering Beverly.
+It continues eastward, crossing Route 35 and Route 128 (at Exit 43) before entering Beverly.
 In Beverly, Route 62 crosses Routes 1A and 22 before finally ending at Route 127, just a tenth of a mile north of Mackerel Cove, Beverly Harbor and Massachusetts Bay.